zzangdol-2023/zzangdol_core_v1/README.md

 ### How to Build

-0. Install Extension and Move to Target directory.
+0. Install the extension and move to the Target directory.
-1. execute with Ctrl+P, Search Arduino, and Click below menu.
+1. Execute with Ctrl+P, Search Arduino, and click the following menu.
 2. **_Arduino: Select Serial Port_** -> Select Port.
 3. **_Arduino: Board Config_** -> Select Arudino Mega or your MCU.
 4. **_Arduino: Upload_** -> .elf files will be created in the "build" directories.
 Execution files will be automatically uploaded to MCU